 The application deadline is February 1.

 Admission to the Master of Fine Arts (MFA) program requires an Honours degree in Visual Arts or its equivalent.
 The online application can be found on the Graduate Studies Application page.
 The application fee is $125 CAD.
 A short Supplementary Information Form that includes a statement of intent (max.
-500 words), curriculum vitae (CV) /artist resume, transcripts and two letters of recommendation are also required.
+500 words), curriculum vitae (CV) /artist resume, transcripts and two letters of recommendation (references) are also required.
 These aspects are submitted online through Quest - our student information system.

 Applicants must also submit 20 images and/or video (digital format with corresponding list) of recent work directly to Sharon Dahmer in the Department of Fine Arts.
 For details and tips on submitting your digital portfolio please visit: Submitting Digital Material.